TonikX/ITMO_ICT_WebDevelopment_2022-2023/students/k33401/laboratory_works/Chernov_Egor/Lr3/README.md

 Server side for hotel chain.
 Authorization and database were created.

-You can see sources in this documentation (url).
+You can see sources in this documentation (https://egorchernov5.github.io/ITMO_ICT_WebDevelopment_2022-2023/).